 - The pain caused by the ulcers can lead to a range of symptoms, such as difficulty eating, drinking, chewing, swallowing, or talking.

-Ulcers found in the throat may be related to or caused by:
+Ulcers in the throat

 - certain chemotherapy or radiation treatments for cancer

-- gastrointestinal reflux disease (GERD)
+- gastroesophageal reflux disease (GERD)

-- over consumption of acidic foods, such as those containing citrus and vinegar
+- overconsumption of acidic foods, such as those containing citrus and vinegar

 - ingestion of corrosive agents, such as ammonia or sodium hydroxide